-The first in a sequence of two classes covering the history of landscape architecture, this class explores the history and theory of the designed landscape from the beginnings of human settlement into the 19th century.
+The second in a sequence of two classes covering the history of landscape architecture, this class explores the history and theory of the designed landscape, focusing on North America from the 19th century to the late 20th century.
 The course operates from the principle that every designed landscape can be understood as a product of contemporary context(s) and/or historical traditions, situated (or not) in a particular site.
 Lectures, readings, exercises, and assignments will address the expression of various cultural themes and ideas in gardens and parks, leading to a critical and literate appreciation of the designed landscape.